This guide highlights legal and non-legal resources for research on bioethics topics.

 - Hastings Center (an independent, nonpartisan, non-profit Bioethics research institute)

 - American Medical Association

 The Ethics Section links to the Council on Ethics and Judicial Affairs which links to Principles of Medical Ethics and the CEJA opinions and reports; the Ethics Resource Center; and the Institute of Ethics.
 The Association publishes the biennial Code of Medical Ethics: Current Opinions with Annotations which publishes the Principles of Medical Ethics and opinions.
-Current Opinions are available from PolicyFinder on the AMA Web site.

 - American Society for Bioethics and Humanities (ASBH)

 The web site provides general information about the Society.
 It also includes "Publishing Without Perishing: A Handbook for Graduate and Professional Students on Publishing in Bioethics and the Medical Humanities," published by Society for Health and Human Values" which gives useful advices on getting published, and include a list of journals and other resources.
 The web site also provides an extensive list of links to bioethics-related web sites, including academic centers and programs.